 Laurie Derrico.

-Neleigh Herring has stepped into bigger shoes so far this season, collecting more hits and more RBI in the first five games of the year than the entire 2018 season.
+LARGER ROLE Neleigh Herring has stepped into bigger shoes so far this season, collecting more hits and more RBI in the first five games of the year than the entire 2018 season.
 Herring snagged her first career home run in the season opener against Central Michigan, driving in four runs total to give the Shockers the win 6-2.

 STACKED SCHEDULE